 Author’s opinion:

-The place is cool, and I rate it 5 out of 5.
-But it doesn’t make sense to come here specifically for Sedlo Pass from the coast.
-If you plan to visit Durmitor Park or Đurđevića Tara Bridge, then visiting Sedlo Pass is a must.
+This place is fantastic, easily earning a 5/5 rating.
+However, I wouldn’t recommend driving here solely for Sedlo Pass from the coast.
+If you’re already planning to visit Durmitor National Park or the Đurđevića Tara Bridge, then Sedlo is a must-see stop.

-Đurđevića Tara Bridge is an arched automobile bridge in the mountains of Montenegro, crossing the Tara River near Durmitor Park.
-It is located 20 km from Žabljak.
+Đurđevića Tara Bridge is a functioning arch automobile bridge over the Tara River near Durmitor National Park, located about 20 km from Žabljak.

 • Bridge coordinates: 43.15040181163817, 19.29483720239517